NeilChavis/grc-audit-portfolio/README.md

 ## Projects

 ### Project 1: Cloud File Sharing System (SaaS)
 Under the guise of a consulting firm, this project mimics the initial security authorization process for a cloud-based file sharing system that deals with confidential company information and basic personally identifiable information.
-In order to back a risk-based permission decision, we need to evaluate the system's present security posture, find control holes, and the system is already in use.
+In order to back a risk-based permission decision, we need to evaluate the system's present security posture, find control gaps, and the system is already in use.

 #### Key Deliverables:
 - System Security Plan (SSP) aligned with RMF principles